What is the Regulation and why is it deemed necessary?

 It is also possible that the Regulation will never become law in the UK if its date of application falls after the end of the transition period.
 If the UK exits the EU without a deal, then the Regulation will not apply to the UK either, although the adoption of substantially similar rules may be necessary in order for the UK to gain an EU adequacy decision.

 Eleonor Duhs advises on GDPR and ePrivacy law.
-Prior to joining Fieldfisher, Duhs worked as a senior government lawyer.
-She was the UK government’s lead lawyer in negotiations on the GDPR.
-While working in the Department for Exiting the European Union, she was the legal lead on the provisions of EU(W)A 2018.
-She also led on aspects of the Withdrawal Agreement and the framework for the UK-EU future relationship.
+Prior to joining Fieldfisher, Eleonor worked in Government.
+She was the UK Government’s lead lawyer in negotiations on the GDPR.
+She was also the legal lead on the provisions of EU(W)A 2018 which save EU law, turn it into national law and set out how it should be interpreted.
+She was also the lead lawyer on aspects of the Withdrawal Agreement and the UK-EU future relationship.

 This article was first published on Lexis®PSL TMT on 21 March 2019